Installing the Stormshield SSL VPN client

 For example, if you use the default DNS resolution manager systemd-resolved:

-Install the packet openvpn-systemd-resolved:
+1. Install the package openvpn-systemd-resolved:

 sudo apt install openvpn-systemd-resolved